jchyjc/Data-Transformation/README.md

 # Data Transformation Project
--worked on a project that streamlines the data process of raw data and transform them into the desired format in an Excel Sheet
+•	Streamlined the data transformation process that collects massive amount of raw data, reclassify and convert them into a desired format that accounting staff may use for financial analysis

--reduced the data processing time from 1 day to 1 hour
+•	Programming Language: C++

--implemented in C++ and tested on Visual Studios
+•	Result: 10x performance improvement enables one week’s manual process task to be completed in less than a day